retro-futurism: the tumbleweed tank

 tumbleweed tank

 When we look back at the first half of the 20th century, we seem to find a bizarre fascination with wheels and spherical shapes for transport, weaponry and even space stations.
-Take this flail-looking tank designed by a Texan inventor A.J.
+Take a flail-looking tank designed by a Texan inventor A.J.
 Richardson in his attempt to further mechanize the future of warfare after World War One.

 Richardson's idea was essentially to create a mobile bunker able to roll over any terrain deep into the heart of enemy territory and lay down heavy suppressive fire.
 And there's another reason why it was built as a sphere according to the original column in the July 1936 edition of Popular Mechanics.